-The Department of Anesthesiology of the University Medical Group is comprised of physicians who specialize in the medical specialty of anesthesiology.
 Our physicians have been recruited over the years for their excellence and experience derived from some of the best medical institutions across the country.
-This allows us to offer comprehensive anesthesia services at the Greenville Memorial Medical campus, Patewood Medical Campus, Hillcrest Memorial Hospital, Greer Memorial Hospital, Laurens Memorial Hospital, and Cross Creek Surgery Center.
+This allows us to offer comprehensive anesthesia services throughout the health system.
 Each anesthesiologist has completed an extensive anesthesiology residency program, some have completed advanced fellowship training and all are either board certified or board eligible by the American Board of Anesthesiology.

-Our mission is to deliver quality service to our patients by providing physician-led, comprehensive patient care while continually exploring ways to improve quality and remain innovative in strategies to reduce overall healthcare costs while enhancing perioperative healthcare delivery.
+We deliver comprehensive patient care while continually exploring quality improvement and remaining innovative in strategies to enhance perioperative healthcare delivery.